CMU-313/fall23-nodebb-softwear/UserGuide.md

 **Where to Find Testing File / How to Run Test**

-The tests are in test/posts.js line 310-340, with the description being "endorsing".
-The tests covered testing the various cases in which instructors and non-instructors endorse/unendorse posts, and testing hasEndorsed on multiple posts.
-The tests are mostly focused on the backend and database result side, since frontend will be hard to test with automated testcases.
-The backend functions implemented functionalities of being able to endorse/unendorse posts and make sure multiple posts result are correct, and permission control on only the instructors can endorse a post.
-Therefore, the test cases have covered the functionalities that we added.
+The tests are in `test/posts.js` line 310-340, with the description being "endorsing".

 In order to run the test locally, follow the following steps: